The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces alien-looking five-lobed flowers.

 - The putrid odor of the flowers may attract flies, a necessary trait for ensuring pollination in the wild.

-- Unfortunately, there isn’t a lot that can be done to prevent this other than keeping the plant indoors and away from open windows.
+- Unfortunately, there isn’t much that can be done to prevent this other than keeping the plant indoors and away from open windows.

 Pay attention to signs of mealy bugs.
 They often attack the roots and stems.